-Subrogation is the legal process by which an insurance company seeks reimbursement after it has already paid a claim for an accident on behalf of their insured.
+Subrogation is the legal process by which an insurance company seeks reimbursement after it has already paid a claim for an accident on behalf of its insured.

 For example, if a person caused an auto accident and did not have insurance at the time, the injured driver’s insurance company would pay the injured party for property damage and/or bodily injury.
-The insurance company would than seek to collect from the at-fault driver the amount it pay to the injured driver.
-Usually this means that the insurance company will sue the at-fault driver to obtain a judgment for the amount it paid.
+The insurance company would then seek to collect from the at-fault driver the amount it pays to the injured driver.
+Usually, this means that the insurance company will sue the at-fault driver to obtain a judgment for the amount it paid.

 Keep in mind that most attorneys will not represent the at-fault in a subrogation lawsuit.
-However, at the Morey Law Firm, P.A. we have represent may at-fault drivers in subrogation lawsuits.
+However, at the Morey Law Firm, P.A. we have represented many at-fault drivers in subrogation lawsuits.
 If you are being sued by an insurance company for a subrogation claim, we can help!
+Learn more about how our Florida Subrogation Defense Attorneys can help you.
 Contact us today at (407) 426-7222 to determine your rights.
 We will zealously defend you against the insurance company.
-As part of our representation, we will also attempt to determine whether you were actually at-fault for the accident and determine whether the other driver actually suffered and property damage and/or bodily injury.
+As part of our representation, we will also attempt to determine whether you were actually at fault for the accident and determine whether the other driver actually suffered property damage and/or bodily injury.
 If your insurance company denied the claim, we will communicate with them in an attempt to have them provide coverage.
 If all else fails, we will attempt to negotiate a settlement.